-Have you got yourself a very busy family?
-And not just busy, we’re talking about a situation where every single member of the family, from the parents to the last kid, is constantly juggling family life with both work and social life.
-This makes it hard to properly fulfill their individual roles in the family household.
+Have you found yourself a very busy family?
+And not just busy, we are talking about a situation where every member of the family, from parents to the last child, always integrates family life with both work and community life.
+This makes it difficult to fulfill their roles properly in the family.

-Ever heard of the word, command central?
-Our friend Maca uses it as a way to keep track of all six members of her ever-working family.
-Contrary to what you might be thinking, this isn’t a military drill in Area 52 or some sci-fi method of keeping track of everybody with the aided use of a microchip.
+Have you ever heard of the word, command central?
+Our friend Maca uses it as a way to keep track of all six members of his regular working family.
+Contrary to what you may think, this is not a military exercise in Area 52 or a specific sci-fi way to keep track of everyone through the aid of a microchip.

-It’s basically a cleverly thought-out to-do list pasted on a particular spot where everyone can see.
-This allows for each member to take note of what to do and when to do it.
-One good thing about this is that each member of the family has equal rights to it and can amend it wherever they find inconvenient.
+A cleverly crafted to-do list is posted somewhere that everyone can see.
+This allows each member to be aware of what to do and when to do it.
+Another good thing about this is that each family member has equal rights to it and can amend it wherever he or she deems it violated.

-This is a no-brainer for busy homes, since you can easily keep track of the day-to-day activities while maintaining the sense of responsibility in each family member.
-That way, you won’t be stuck with a hill of trash piled up in the kitchen.
+This does not make sense to busy homes as you can easily track daily activities while maintaining a sense of commitment for each family member.
+That way, you won’t be stuck with a pile of rubbish piled up in the kitchen.

-The flexibility and equal access to the “command central” is an added bonus that prevents any form of cheating or complaints from any side of the family.
-This way, everyone can perform their own duty while going about their regular lives outside the home.
+Flexibility and equal access to the “command central” bonus prevents any form of cheating or complaints from any part of the family.
+In this way, everyone can do their job while continuing their normal life outside the home.